Cynthia Kim Eminent Professor of Information Technology

 • Member, IEEE Institute Board of Directors

-Here I will include views, facts, articles, opinions, etc. pertaining to this Society of which I have been a member since 1968.
-Click here to find my Historian’s column that I submitted for publication in the September issue of the Society Newsletter.
+On this page I will include views, facts, articles, opinions, etc. pertaining to this Society of which I have been a member since 1968.
+Currently you can find my Historian’s column that I submitted for publication in the September 2018 issue of the Society Newsletter.